 Once you pick a theme, write down a list of the decorations you will need, such as lights, garlands, lanterns, posters, drapes, table decorations and anything else you might think of (and don’t forget to stick to the budget!).
 No worries if this is not your thing — no one ever go wrong with the classic red, green and gold colour palette and a tastefully decorated Christmas tree.

+Now what about the dress code?
 Make sure you communicate with your colleagues if you expect them to show up in a costume and depending on your budget (and your creativity) you can consider creating posters, or bracelets in the selected theme.
 The lighting and background music of your Christmas party is going to have a major impact on the final result as well, so don’t let it slip your mind.

 All I want for Christmas is you…

-You should also prepare some fun activities throughout the night such as a gift lottery or a costume contest.
+You should also prepare some fun activities throughout the night, such as a gift lottery or a costume contest.
 Christmas karaoke is also high on the list of favourites, as well as Christmas movies trivia or gingerbread cookie decoration.
 Don’t worry that you will have to come up with these things all on your own.
 The internet lists many fun activities that you can choose and plan without breaking a sweat.
 Of course, a lot depends on the size of your event.
 Providing entertainment for 300 is a much different deal than organizing a few party games for 30.
 But don’t worry, you have given yourself plenty of time to make your plans.
-Don’t forget to mention your intentions to the venue manager and check if there is a built-in sound system, a microphone or anything else you might need at the venue already or if it will need to be rented as well.
+Don’t forget to mention your intentions to the venue manager and check if there is a built-in sound system, a microphone, or anything else you might need at the venue already or if it will need to be rented as well.

 Consider hiring a professional photographer to commemorate your party, or if your budget doesn’t allow it, ask a friend or colleague who is interested in photography to step in for a small compensation.
 Setting up a photography corner – or a photo booth – with funny props and costumes is a famous crowd-pleaser, so definitely consider investing your time in that.